arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

 I suggest to read it from bottom to top.

 This uses a bunch of generators.
-A random date is generated with
+Random dates are generated with:

 ```csharp
 private readonly Gen<DateTime> AnyDate =